-If your baby becomes blue (cyanotic), immediately place your child on his or her side and pull the knees up to the chest.
+If your baby becomes blue (cyanotic), place your baby on his or her side and pull your baby's knees up to his or her chest.
 This helps increase blood flow to the lungs.
 Call 911 or your local emergency number immediately.

-- Tetralogy of Fallot.
+- Facts about tetralogy of Fallot.
 Centers for Disease Control and Prevention. http://www.cdc.gov/ncbddd/heartdefects/TetralogyOfFallot.html.
-Accessed Nov.
-2, 2011.
+Accessed July 31, 2015.

 - Tetralogy of Fallot.
 Merck Manual Professional Version. http://www.merckmanuals.com/professional/pediatrics/congenital-cardiovascular-anomalies/tetralogy-of-fallot.
 Accessed Aug.
 4, 2015.

 - Bonow RO, et al. Congenital heart disease.
 In: Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2015. http://www.clinicalkey.com.
 Accessed July 31, 2015.

 - Tetralogy of Fallot.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/CongenitalHeartDefects/AboutCongenitalHeartDefects/Tetralogy-of-Fallot_UCM_307038_Article.jsp.
 Accessed July 31, 2015.